 On completion of this unit, learners will be familiar with the majority of the basic querying concepts.
 Learners will be able to make use of different querying techniques to handle data stored in a DBMS.

-- 1. On completion of this unit the student will be able to: - 2.
-Create basic queries to manage data held in a relational database management system (RDBMS) - 3.
-Use different functions within SQL to meet user requirements - 4.
+- 1. Create basic queries to manage data held in a relational database management system (RDBMS). - 2.
+Use different functions within SQL to meet user requirements. - 3.
 Use different querying techniques to retrieve more complex user requirements.